 cd hello_sol

-are Rust source code.
-Copy the following code into that file.
-Note: the declare_id
+extension means it’s a Rust source file.
+Copy the following code into it.
+Note that the content inside declare_id

-value is generated automatically when initializing your project—you don’t need to copy the one shown here exactly:
+is automatically generated when you initialize your project—you don’t need to copy the exact value shown below:

 use anchor_lang::prelude::*;